zer0def/nginxinc-kubernetes-ingress/docs/content/configuration/policy-resource.md

 - name: rate-limit-policy-two
 ```

-When you reference more than one rate limit policy, the Ingress Controller will configure NGINX to use all referenced rate limits.
+When you reference more than one rate limit policy, NGINX Ingress Controller will configure NGINX to use all referenced rate limits.
 When you define multiple policies, each additional policy inherits the `dryRun`, `logLevel`, and `rejectCode` parameters from the first policy referenced (`rate-limit-policy-one`, in the example above).

 ### BasicAuth